-But this doesn’t happen with a tankless water heater.
-This type heats up water immediately when you need it, and doesn’t store the hot water.
+This doesn’t happen with a tankless water heater.
+This type heats up water immediately when you need it and doesn’t store the hot water.
 The system still eventually gets corroded, but it takes about 20 years.
 Another reason a lot of people like tankless water heaters is because of the on-demand hot water – bringing you hot water in about 15 seconds, as opposed to a minute or two!

 Whether you’re interested in learning more about our tankless water heaters, or you have questions or concerns about your water heater, we’re here to help.
 Our top-notch plumbers here at Parker & Sons can fix any problem in your Phoenix or Tucson home.